tmjo/heos_custom/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg)](https://github.com/custom-components/hacs) ![Maintenance](https://img.shields.io/maintenance/yes/2021.svg)

 The official integration for [Denon HEOS](https://www.home-assistant.io/integrations/heos/) in [Home Assistant](https://www.home-assistant.io/) unfortunately lacks the grouping feature.
 Work is ongoing to add such features to the official integration, but due to some architectual discussions and the time it takes to conclude those, this custom integration allows HEOS-users to start grouping already today.
 Once this is implemented in the official integration, this custom integration will probably cease to exist.
-Follow the progress on official work (by others) [here](https://github.com/home-assistant/architecture/issues/364) and [here](https://github.com/home-assistant/core/pull/32568).

 The grouping feature is available as service calls **join** and **unjoin** but for the best user experience I recommend using the amazing [mini-media-card](https://github.com/kalkih/mini-media-player) which has the grouping feature working from UI/Lovelace.